-NEBS provides users with the ability to create decision units under the Account Maintenance tab.
+The ranking of importance of decision units in NEBS under the Account Maintenance tab.
 All decision units with the exception of B-000, M-100 and M-150 must be given a priority (Budget Account priority and Department priority) so that decisions can be made in regard to limited funding.